luise/bear-maps/README.md

 <img align="center" src="./img/hughex.png" width="150">
 </p>

-The stickers are in the mail, but will be here soon!

 ## Deploying BearMaps
 We have made everything ready for you.
 You just need to set up an AWS account, install Quilt, and finally change a single line of code the Quilt BearMaps spec